DonaldET/DemoDev/README.md

 - DevOps examples.
 - Interview questions.

-A collection of interviewing coding questions is included to illustrate industry-wide assessment of Java coding skills.
+One sub-topic is a collection of interviewing coding questions is included to illustrate industry-wide assessment of Java coding skills.
 Often these coding solutions do not follow programming best practices in order to meet a time or complexity constraint in an interview.
 However, the other sub-projects follow well known programming principles.
-Please see [https://medium.com/better-programming/kiss-dry-and-code-principles-every-developer-should-follow-b77d89f51d74](https://medium.com/better-programming/kiss-dry-and-code-principles-every-developer-should-follow-b77d89f51d74) for an overview, and the **Sub-Project Structure** description documented below.
+Please see [https://medium.com/better-programming/kiss-dry-and-code-principles-every-developer-should-follow-b77d89f51d74](https://medium.com/better-programming/kiss-dry-and-code-principles-every-developer-should-follow-b77d89f51d74) for an overview, and scan the **Sub-Project Structure** description documented below.

-Algorithms and performance testing approaches are included in the repository, as well as ready-to-use utility programs and libraries.
+Algorithms and performance testing approaches are included in the repository, along with ready-to-use utility programs and libraries.
 There is also a DevOps sub-project collection of build related utilities and templating.

 #### Building Projects in the Repository